CSerxy/cserxy.github.io/_pages/about.md

 I primarily working on Natural Language Processing and Machine Learning.
 My recent research focuses on below topics:

+* LLM Pre-Training.

+* LLM Post-Training (Instruction Fine-tuning & RLHF).

+* LLM Reasoning & Thinking.

-* Self-Supervised Representation Learning (contrastive learning).
+* Self-Supervised Representation Learning (e.g., contrastive learning).

-* Historical Language Change (such as semantic shift)

 * Robustness of ML models (backdoor attack and defense of LLMs).

 * Diffusion Models for Non-Autoregressive Generation.

-* Knowledge Distillation (from advanced black-box LLM to small models).

 News
 ======
-[May 2025] Our paper "UniConv: Unifying Retrieval and Response Generation for Large Language Model in Conversation" is accepted by ACL 2025.
+[May 2025] Our paper *[UniConv: Unifying Retrieval and Response Generation for Large Language Model in Conversation](https://aclanthology.org/2025.acl-long.344/)* is accepted by ACL 2025.

 [Sep 2024] Our paper *[Divide-or-Conquer?
 Which Part Should You Distill Your LLM?](https://aclanthology.org/2024.findings-emnlp.145/)* is accepted by EMNLP 2024.